 The wall hung toilet has created an inventive use of space, as well as making it easy to clean.

 I bet you are thinking how can I sit safely on a toilet that hangs off the wall, and what about the fitting?
 A decent wall hung toilet should be able to withstand 200kg

 This design doesn’t have to cost you an arm or a leg depending on what brand and quality you select, and start from as little as £120.
 If you are looking for the ultimate in performance, Gebrit with their extensive range of quality cisterns will be able to meet any need, with unrivalled performance for years to come.

 High level and low-level cisterns are supplied with your usual traditional toilet.
-Bathroom City have a variety of ranges from stainless steel to porcelain.
-Your lavatory will either come with a lever or a push button depending on the finish you are trying to achieve.
+Bathroom City has a variety of ranges from stainless steel to porcelain.
+Your lavatory will either come with a lever or a push-button depending on the finish you are trying to achieve.

-Depending on how much you would like to pay, there are a bevy of brands to you’re your needs, from traditional suppliers such as Burlington, through to premium brands such as Imperial.
-Why not finish of your traditional look with a wooden seat see bathroom city’s Traditional toilets
+Depending on how much you would like to pay, there is a bevvy of brands to you’re your needs, from traditional suppliers such as Burlington, through to premium brands such as Imperial.
+Why not finish your traditional look with a wooden seat see bathroom city’s Traditional toilets

 Comfort height toilet and short projection – For people with disabilities, restricted movement, or just those that prefer a more comfortable experience, a comfort height toilet may be appropriate.
 A conventional toilet stands 14 – 15 inches from the floor whilst a comfort height toilet will stand 17-19 inches.
 This makes the toilet easier to sit on and stand from.